Specific Regulations

 5.2

-Transfers outside these deadlines be approved must be approved by the School Education Lead, or nominated Faculty/School Officer, who may consult with the Regulations, Quality and Standards Committee.
+Transfers outside these deadlines be approved must be approved by the School Education Lead, or nominated Faculty/School Officer, who may consult with the Regulations, Quality and Standards Board.

 5.3